rudderlabs/rudderstack-docs/destinations/bingads.md

 The `track` call allows you to capture any action that the user might perform, and the properties associated with that action.
 Each action is considered to be an event.

-RudderStack maps the properties.category and properties.currency to the supported category and currency fields of Bing Ads, respectively.
-RudderStack also maps properties.total, properties.revenue or properties.value to Variable revenue.
+RudderStack maps the `properties.category` and `properties.currency` fields to the corresponding category and currency fields of Bing Ads, respectively.
+RudderStack also maps `properties.total` and `properties.revenue` or `properties.value` to the variable `revenue`.

-Only the event name is required - other properties are optional.
+To use this call, only the event name is required - all other properties are optional.

 A sample `track` call looks like the following:

 ```javascript
 rudderanalytics.track("Item Purchased", {